New year brings new try to redevelop shuttered Adams school

 The 69,786-square-foot building at 30 Columbia St. is on the Route 8 corridor just north of the town center.
 More than 17,500 vehicles pass the building daily on Route 8, which serves as the main connector between Pittsfield and North Adams.

-Built in 1952, with additions in 1996, there are multiple stories of space – a partial basement, gymnasium, classrooms, cafeteria, and auditorium with a stage.
+It was built in 1952, with additions in 1996, and there are multiple stories of space — a partial basement, gymnasium, classrooms, cafeteria, and auditorium with a stage.
 The basement houses the furnace, water supply and sanitary systems.

 The school received extensive accessibility upgrades in 2001, including a new elevator, handicapped restrooms and accessible entrances.
-With these renovations, the building is generally accessible and only minor deficiencies related to signs were identified during a 2011 assessment by the town building inspector.
+With these renovations, the building generally is accessible, and only minor deficiencies related to signs were identified during a 2011 assessment by the town building inspector.
 The roof was replaced in 2014.
-Using CDBG grant funding, the town installed a new HVAC system to serve the 20,000 square-foot “community use” portion of the structure.
+Using Community Development Block Grant funding, the town installed a new HVAC system to serve the 20,000-square-foot “community use” portion of the structure.

 The building is located on the easternmost portion of a 12.18-acre town-owned parcel.
 The rest is elevated and the location of an important town recreation facility, Valley Street Field.